How to Fix E1 Error Code on Bosch SHPM88Z75N (Built-In)

 Step-by-Step Repair Instructions

-On the SHPM88Z75N specifically, always check the wire harness connector at the heating element for heat-related corrosion before condemning the element itself — I’ve seen units throw a persistent E1 code where the element tested fine, but a corroded terminal was breaking the circuit under load and not at rest.
+On the SHPM88Z75N specifically, always check the wire harness connector at the heating element for heat-related corrosion before condemning the element itself.
+I’ve seen units throw a persistent E1 code where the element tested fine, but a corroded terminal was breaking the circuit under load.
 A light sand with fine emery cloth and dielectric grease on that connector has saved more than a few customers an unnecessary $80 part.

 Step 1: Reset the Error Code

-Begin by performing a hard reset: hold the Start button for 3 seconds to cancel the current cycle, then power the dishwasher off at the breaker for 5 minutes before restoring power.
+Start by performing a hard reset: hold the Start button for 3 seconds to cancel the current cycle, then power down the dishwasher at the breaker for 5 minutes before restoring power.
 Run a short test cycle to see if the E1 code returns.
-If it clears permanently, a temporary sensor glitch was the culprit; if it returns, continue to Step 2.
+If it clears, a temporary sensor glitch was likely the culprit; if it comes back, continue to Step 2.

 Step 2: Access the Dishwasher Interior